-Only by duration and impact on the mainland, however, was this an exceptional period in Irish history.
-During the ‘Ascendancy’ following the seventeenth-century conquest, and throughout the nineteenth century, after the Act of Union of 1800, relations between the English and the Irish, and Protestants and Catholics, were at best sultry and were frequently hostile.
+Only by duration and impact on mainland Britain, however, was this an exceptional period in Irish history.
+During the ‘Ascendancy’ following the seventeenth-century conquest, and throughout the nineteenth century after the Act of Union of 1800, relations between the English and the Irish, and Protestants and Catholics, were at best sultry, were frequently hostile, sometimes violent.
 Recrudescence of the cycle of protest, insurrection and oppression was a regular occurrence.

 The tour takes you to the sites of flash points and political and sectarian confrontations of the last hundred years.
 In the North, you go to places where only a few years ago civilians would not have dared to visit; this is not a tour for the faint-hearted.
 Nevertheless, you will find warmth, welcome and courtesy on both sides of the border.